malcprentice/malcprentice.github.io/Project-ProcessEssay.md

     * One option for them is
     * Instead of doing this, they sometimes
 * Sequence
-    * First, X is done / the PERSON does x
+    * First(ly), X is done / the PERSON does x
+    * Second(ly), X is done / the PERSON does X
     * After that, X is done / the PERSON does x
     * Next, X is done / the PERSON does x
     * After 5 minutes, X is done / the PERSON does x
-    * Wait for 3 hours, X is done / the PERSON does x
+    * Next, they wait for 3 hours, and then
     * Following that, X is done / the PERSON does x
     * Quickly, X is done / the PERSON does x
 * Warning